nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 To complement this new command, we also plan to include a `viewtiers` command to display the existing tiers and a `deletetier` command to remove an existing tier.

+### Access Orders made by a specific Customer

+This enhancement consists of two parts:

+* Accessing orders from a customer's order history
+* Filtering the order list by customer name or index

+#### Accessing orders from a customer's order history

+Currently, the user can see a customer's list of orders by viewing the customer using the `viewc` command.
+However, there is no way to view each order in detail afterwards.

+There are two approaches to make this possible:

+1. Use the same list for the main order list and the customer view order list

+   As described in the [_Model component_](#model-component) section, the order list of the displayed customer is a separate `FilteredList<Order>`.
+By using the same list as the main order list, we can use the `viewo` command to directly access the orders in the customer view.

+1. Provide a separate command for viewing the orders displayed in the customer view

+   This command may tentatively be called `viewco`, where it will specifically be used to access orders in the separate `FilteredList<Order>`.

+#### Filtering the order list by customer name

+Currently, the order list cannot be filtered to show only orders created by a specific customer.
+Moreover, the order list does not show the customer it's associated with.
+This can be inconvenient as multiple customers may make similar orders.

+Thus, we plan to:

+1. Update the UI of the order list to display each order's associated customer.

+2. Enhance the `listo` command to support filtering by customer name.

+   This can be implemented as a separate parameter `by/CUSTOMER_NAME` (e.g. `listo by/Alice`) where the keyword search logic would work in a similar manner as `findc` (case-insensitive, order-insensitive, full-word, `OR` search).

 [//]: # (@@author)